LeshaTat/ia-calc/README.md

 The automaton ButOne(MX, X)(G) works as MX if G always returns 0, or it replaces one first call (roughly speaking) of MX to call to X, when G outputs first 1.
 The automaton MImitate(MX)(G) just ignores G, i.e. MImitate(MX)(G)=MX.

-Suppose MA is a multiplexor for A and MB is an multiplexor for B, and A =_P B. We prove that in this case MA =_P MB.
+Suppose MA is a multiplexor for A and MB is an multiplexor for B, and A =_P B. We prove that MA =_P MB in this case.

 First, we construct the automaton HybridM such that [HybridM(MA, MB)(Const(0))=_A MA](dumps/hybrid-0.txt) and